dczmer/davelab/_TODO.md

     + per-project dependency management and isolation (pyenv+pip, etc)
     + nix, flatpack, etc.

-- nix!:
-  * easy intro: using nix package manger for development:
-    + search and install packages in your profile
-    + make a devShell (but no packaging):
-      + dependency isolation
-      + aliases and commands, env vars, etc
-      + containers
-  * what is nixos all about?
-  * language and packaging primer and resources (not going to teach that here)

 - pet projects:
   * why linux is a good OS for development and learning
   * a bit of `make`